infosimples/deathbycaptcha/README.md

 *Parameters:*

-- `sitekey`: The site key for the hCatpcha.
+- `sitekey`: the site key for the hCatpcha.
-- `pageurl`: The URL of the page with the hCaptcha challenge.
+- `pageurl`: the URL of the page with the hCaptcha challenge.
 - `proxy`: optional parameter.
 Proxy URL and credentials (if any).
 - `proxytype`: optional parameter.
 Proxy connection protocol.